business man and woman shaking hands

 There is no point in an agent wasting time with an unrealistic vendor with a higher-priced property in this property market.

-Changing Agent is Common
+Changing Agent is Too Common

 At the end of the listing period, the client will usually move their property to another agent, drop the price, and spread the word regards their misgivings and mistakes experienced with the previous agent.
 The first agent will suffer more reputation damage than is deserved.
 I would rather be the second agent at a reduced price than the first agent at a higher price and wasting my time.
 How does that sound to you?

-Overpriced listings simply waste your time.
+Overpriced listings waste your time.
 They also create little enquiry of any substance.
-If you take a qualified buyer to an overpriced listing, they will usually criticize your expertise and the validity of the listing.
+If you take a qualified buyer to an overpriced listing, they will usually criticise your expertise and the validity of the listing.
 They will also say that the vendor is ‘crazy’ to ask such a price.
 Buyers are not stupid.

 The only time that you will see a vendor get away with a higher-priced property listing, is when the market is extremely active in an upward movement.
 At the same time, the supply and demand for available space will usually always be restricted.
 Lack of stock will drive the prices upwards.
 That being said, the commercial property market is based on a cycle.
 These unusual cycles are quite rare and will on average happen once in only every 10 years.